Focus on the Holocaust:

 In the Madjanek camp, the Germans made little effort to conceal the murders, and today, its gas chambers, crematoria and prisoner barracks serve as another important reminder of the murderous past.
 During our tour to the remnants of the Warsaw ghetto, you will gain a sense of the struggle of Jews and Poles against their persecutors.

 In Krakow, we will visit the former factory of Oskar Schindler, a German businessman, who saved approximately 1,200 Jews during the Holocaust and whose story was the subject of Steven Spielberg’s 1993 drama Schindler’s List.

 Although this trip’s main focus is on the Holocaust, we also will have time to explore the rich history, culture, and cuisines of Germany, Poland, and the Czech Republic in guided tours and on our own.
 In Munich, Berlin, Prague, for instance, we will tour the historic and vibrant downtowns, and you will have the chance to visit castles, museums and markets.
 Throughout the trip, we stay in comfortable hotels and have access to a tour guide or travel company assistant.
 In Poland and the Czech Republic we will travel in our own bus.

 Dates: May 10-25, 2023

 Vaccinations: COVID-19 vaccines recommended, but not required at this time

-Passport required - valid for 6 months beyond return travel date
+Passport & Visa Required – must be valid at least 6 months after the return date

 Elaine Suderman, Asst.
 Director of Cross-cultural Programs